infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

   - recognition- there could be liquid or powder on skin burns, itching and irritation, redness rashes blisters, remove the clothes of the child
   - remove the poison from the skin if the poison is a dry powder it could be brush stuff about
 - Cover the skin area with a large amount of water

+# Possible reasons for the high incidence of morbidity:

+- **Poor living conditions and utilisation of facilities:** The high prevalence of common morbidities reported in the present study as well as the inadequate treatment seeking practices of orphanage heads reflects the poor living conditions and inadequate knowledge of common diseases and their treatment.
+It also shows the poor utilisation of healthcare facilities, although all had access to a doctor.
+- **Lack of Awareness** : Many diseases were found to be present due to lack of awareness about disease causation.
+Further, none of the children knew about the complications of most diseases under study, even when they were suffering from it.
+  - Knowledge of signs and symptoms of common childhood morbidities was low among resident children, especially for fevers, skin infections/ infestations and ear conditions.
+  - None of the children knew the common conditions presenting with fever (including malaria, dengue, typhoid and others).
+  - None of the children had heard about scabies earlier, and none considered otitis media to be a dangerous condition.
+Only two children who had previous pneumonia knew about common symptoms of the disease, but not complications.
+  - None of the children were aware that worm infestation could occur through faeco-oral route
+- **Poor nutrition:** Poor nutritional status has been shown to be widely prevalent and directly associated with morbidities among institutionalised children.
+Further, the poor nutritional status of the children may have an impact on their cognition levels which may worsen their awareness and treatment seeking practices.
+Vaida et al reported the contrary by showing the majority of orphan children having normal nutritional status, with no clear relationship between orphan-hood and the nutritional status of children compared with those who lived with their parents.
+- **Low immunity at younger age:** We also found the morbidities to be higher among younger age groups which may be explained by their lower immunity levels and young age as a risk factor for most diseases.